 Dr. Suzanne Filion

 Dr. Filion is an experienced clinical psychologist, keynote speaker, and change leader with an ardent commitment to public service.
-She obtained her master’s degree in Counselling from the University of Ottawa, and her PhD in Psychology (Research and Intervention) from the Université de Montréal.
+She obtained her master’s degree in Educational Counselling from the University of Ottawa, and her PhD in Psychology (Research and Intervention) from the Université de Montréal.
 Dr. Filion also holds a Mental Health Law certificate from the Osgoode Hall Law School at York University, and a Senior Leadership certificate from the Telfer School of Management at the University of Ottawa.

 Dr. Sue (as she is affectionately called) has created and deployed over 15 community programs in mental health in order to improve the lives of those in need.
 Currently, she holds the position of Vice-President of Development and Integration at the Hawkesbury and District General Hospital.
 She is also President and CEO of her own private practice (FILION Psychology Professional Corporation) where she provides services in consultation, training and keynote speaking.
 Dr. Sue specializes in complex Post-Traumatic Stress Disorder (PTSD).
 Previous to her career as a psychologist, she was a high school teacher.
 Still enjoying pedagogy, Dr. Filion has tought at Saint-Paul University and Ottawa University and currently trains psychotherapists, first responders and care providers across Canada.